dolanmiu/docx/README.md

 $ npm run demo
 ```

-will run the demo app in the `demo` folder, which creates a file called "My Document.docx" in the root of the project
+will run the demo selector app in the `demo` folder.
+It will prompt you to select a demo number, which will run a demo from that folder.

 ## Guide